 Garbage and refuse shall be placed in containers and shall be capped or contained in such a manner they are inaccessible to animals.
-These containers shall be concealed within the homes or screened to ensure that they are not visible from the street.
+These containers shall be concealed within the homes or screened by landscaping sufficient to ensure that they are not visible from the street.